Nicholas Ranjan: Education

-Ranjan earned his Bachelor of Arts, summa cum laude, from Grove City College and his Juris Doctor, cum laude, from the University of Michigan Law School, where he was a note editor of the Michigan Law Review.
+Ranjan graduated from Grove City College in 2000 with a Bachelor of Arts, summa cum laude.
+He then attended the University of Michigan Law School, where he was a note editor of the Michigan Law Review.
+He graduated in 2003 with a Juris Doctor, cum laude.

-Legal career
+Career

-He started his legal career by serving as a law clerk to Judge Deborah L. Cook of the United States Court of Appeals for the Sixth Circuit.
-Upon graduation from law school, Ranjan served as a Simon Karas Fellow with the Ohio Attorney General's Office, working with the State Solicitor General on the office's major appeals.
+Ranjan started his legal career by serving as a law clerk to Judge Deborah L. Cook of the United States Court of Appeals for the Sixth Circuit.
+Upon graduation from law school, Ranjan served as a Simon Karas Fellow with the Ohio Attorney General's Office, working with the state solicitor general on the office's major appeals.

-From 2005 to 2019, Ranjan was an equity partner in the Pittsburgh, Pennsylvania office of K&L Gates, where he litigated commercial, energy, and appellate matters.
+From 2005 to 2019, Ranjan was an equity partner in the Pittsburgh, Pennsylvania, office of K&L Gates, where he litigated commercial, energy, and appellate matters.
 While at K&L Gates, he served on the firm's global pro bono and diversity committees, and directed his office's pro bono program—which was awarded "pro bono law firm of the year" in 2017 by the local bar association.
 He is active in the community, serving on legal diversity and symphony boards, as well as serving as a mentor to local middle school students.